-Learn how to make Fixer Upper style farmhouse shelves with this quick & easy tutorial.
+Learn how to make easy DIY shelves with brackets for a Fixer Upper farmhouse style look.
 You’ll love how it looks ~ and it’s easy on the budget!

 I was hooked on the Fixer Upper tv show and Joanna Gaines’s style from the first episode.

 It was awe-inspiring to watch the transformation of homes in just an hour (ha ha!).
 Each show had great scenes of home choices and demolition, but my favorite part was the last 15 minutes.

 I watched with intensity as Joanna styled the homes with beautiful touches.
 I noticed she liked to mix warm wood tones with blacks, metals, greenery, and vintage touches.
 She also often used her signature Fixer Upper style farmhouse shelves.